The Rising of the Shield Hero

 Violence & Gore

-The series features fantasy combat with monsters and battles, which can include some blood and injuries.
-While not overly graphic, the violence can be intense at times.
+The series features fantasy combat with monsters and some human conflict, which can include depictions of injuries and blood.
+While not always graphic, the violence can be intense at times.

 Profanity

-Some mild profanity may be present, such as 'd*mn' or 'h*ll,' typically used in moments of frustration or anger.
-The frequency is generally low.
+Some mild profanity may be present, likely including words like 'd*mn' or 'h*ll' used occasionally in moments of frustration or anger.

 Alcohol, Drugs & Smoking